 If you’ve done extensive research on a topic — or a survey of your own — you can compile your findings in a report to educate your readers about your industry.

 Convert your blog post into a video or a podcast

 Let’s say you have a series of articles on lead generation.
-You can record yourself reading all of them aloud in sequence, which will turn them into a podcast.
+You can use the best podcast tools you can acquire to record yourself reading all of them aloud in sequence.
+From there, you can turn your written content into a podcast.
 You can then offer this podcast with each blog post in the series.